Corsini family: Today

-The family still exists today, with three main branches in London, Florence, Rome, Milan, Belgium, United States, Philippines and Brazil.
+The family still exists today, with three main branches in London, Florence, Rome, Milan, Belgium, the United States, the Philippines and Brazil.

-One branch of the Corsini family living in Italy, is involved in wine and olive oil production.
+One branch of the Corsini family living in Italy is involved in wine and olive oil production.
 The estate is managed today by Duccio Corsini.
-Villa Le Corti, the old family residence, can be toured today by visitors where they will have the opportunity to learn about the history and traditions of the Corsini family.
+Villa Le Corti, the old family residence, can be toured today by visitors, learning about the history and traditions of the Corsini family.

 The 9th, and present, Prince of Sismano is Prince Filippo (born 1937), who was married to Nobile Giorgiana Avogadro di Collobiano (3 August 1939 in Varese – 1 August 2020).
-Princess Giorgiana Corsini was a key figure in Florentine cultural and artistic life, founder of the exhibition ‘Crafts and Palace’ in the historic Palazzo Corsini in Florence.
+Princess Giorgiana Corsini was a key figure in Florentine cultural and artistic life, founder of the exhibition 'Crafts and Palace' in the historic Palazzo Corsini in Florence.
 She died of a suspected heart attack while swimming near the family's estate in Argentario in August 2020, aged 80.

 The present prince's heir is his son, Prince Duccio, Duke of Casigliano (born 1964).
 The duke's son and eventual heir to the princely title was Prince Filippo Corsini.
 Aged 21, he was killed in London on 31 October 2016 in a cycling accident.
-The current heir to the Princely title is Prince Duccio's distant cousin, Don Lorenzo Corsini (born 1946).
+The current heir to the princely title is Prince Duccio's distant cousin, Don Lorenzo Corsini (born 1946).